devBamidele/Task-Flow/README.md

-# Todo App - Frontend (React Native)
+# Task Flow - Frontend (React Native)

-Welcome to the frontend development repository of the Todo app!
+Welcome to the front-end development repository of the Todo app!
 This README provides an overview of the project structure, setup instructions, and guidelines for development and contribution.

 ## Table of Contents